 This board is heavy and difficult to carry.
 Plus, it was the only model in the review that did not come with a pack.
 Although it had mediocre glide and stability, some testers loved it for its sharp nose.

 The Adventurer 2 is relatively stable, but the thin nose and board profile made most beginners feel uncomfortable on this board.
-In addition, when we had a furry friend as a passenger, this model was especially wobbly.
-Plus, with such a heavy weight, it's difficult to maneuver, which can lead to instability.
+Also, when we had a furry friend as a passenger, this model was especially wobbly.
+Plus, with such a heavyweight, it's difficult to maneuver, which can lead to instability.
 However, this board is rated to 400 pounds, which is the highest rating in our test.
 Most of our testers were well under 200 pounds, and it is possible that a heavier user may feel more comfortable on this board.
 For a more stable model, look at the PEAK Inflatable or Isle Explorer.

 Ease of Transport